JohnWestlund/GameFrame/sdCard/archive/readme.txt

   $ for I in {0..99}; do mv ./$(printf '%03d.bmp' $I) ./$I.bmp; done # 22leading 0

 4. Art directories on Game Frame can not start with 0 or they will not load

+5. SD Card needs to be formatted FAT32 to handle long filenames